igraph/igraph/INSTALL.WINDOWS.md

 - `git`
 - `zip`

-Optionally, you may also install `mingw-w64-x86_64-gmp`, which enables extended functionality in igraph.
+The `mingw-w64-x86_64-toolchain` also includes the optional [Gnu Multiple Precision](https://gmplib.org/) package `mingw-w64-x86_64-gmp`.
+This enables extended functionality in igraph.

 You can install these packages by running the following command in an `msys2` terminal: